pebblecode/pebble-handbook/great-people/people/developer-role-profiles.md

 *Note*, the recruitment guidelines should serve as a precursor to this document.
 If you haven't read that yet, [please do so here](https://github.com/pebblecode/pebble-handbook/tree/master/great-people/hiring-great-talent/developer).

 The details are grouped according to levels of experience and ability, analogous to junior - mid - senior, but not in any way related to job titles.
-The groups should be considered to be cumulative, such that being a high-performer means displaying the attributes stated in group 1 and 2.
-They are also uncoupled from length of service.
+This is a non-exhaustive list, and the groups should be considered to be cumulative, such that being a high-performer means displaying the attributes stated in group 1 and 2.
+They are also entirely uncoupled from length of service.

 ### 1. Capable
 Given well specified tasks, can write code in appropriate language to fulfill stated criteria